 - A wood block

-To install rod railing, you’ll need the rod railing installation kit, plus:
+To install cable railing with rod infill, you’ll need the rod infill installation kit, plus:

 - An angle grinder with a thin cutting wheel